waveclaw/puppet-subscription_manager/README.md

 For Pull Requests please:

 * puppet-lint code
-* provide rSpec tests if possible
+* provide rSpec tests if possible: code that sets tests on fire won't be merged
 * Follow the module style naming standards

 For a bug report please include or link: